acarrascocesa/acarrascocesa/README.md

 - 👋 Hi, I’m Angel Carrasco @acarrascocesa
 - 👀 I am interested in everything related to programming.
 - I'm a Frontend Developer with React.
-- I can handle HTML, CSS, JAVASCRIPT, REACT, PYTHON.
+- I can handle HTML, CSS, JAVASCRIPT, REACT, PYTHON and Node for the Backend.
 - 🌱 I’m currently learning Backend with Node at Academlo
-- 💞️ I’m looking to work as a Frontend Developer.
+- 💞️ I’m looking to work as a Fullstack Developer.
 - 📫 How to reach me : https://www.linkedin.com/in/angel-carrasco24/
+- This is my portfolio: https://acportfolio23.netlify.app/

 <!---
 acarrascocesa/acarrascocesa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.